In Florida, probate takes 6-9 months. More complicated situations may take longer. The probate is finished once the court enters a formal discharge.

 Florida’s probate law and procedures are expressed in the Florida Probate Code in Chapters 731 through 735, Florida Statutes.
 The Florida Statutes provide two types of probate: (1) summary probate and (2) formal probate.

-Florida Probate Timeline
+Steps to Florida Probate

 - File the petition for administration and order admitting the original will to probate.